-- You require two letters of recommendation: Why?
-And who should these letters come
+Why do you require two letters of recommendation and whom should the letters come

 Starting a business is hard.
 The VEP was developed and designed as an intense, rigorous program positioned to help those individuals with a drive, determination, and passion for business ownership take the first steps toward that goal.
 As such, we are seeking applicants who have demonstrated such drive and determination in their approach to life and work.
 Letters of recommendation from current or former co-workers, commanders, supervisors, counselors, etc., help us make such an assessment.
 Letters of recommendation from family members cannot be accepted.

-- Your program information states that all costs will be assumed by UTC.
+Your program information states that UTC will assume all costs.
 Does this include

 travel and lodging while attending the program?